15 Ways to Know When to Leave a Relationship

 It’s the rule, everything seems good and sweet in the beginning, and then it turns sour and painful.
 Like movies, our relationships face ups and downs with time.

-Sometimes, they survive and see the bright day, whereas sometimes, they’re lost somewhere in the journey.
+Sometimes, they survive and see brighter days, whereas sometimes, they’re lost somewhere in the journey.
 No one aims at a toxic relationship that drains you out completely and leaves you half dead.

 It’s always better to make an exit from a toxic relationship where you’re at the receiving end.
-If you think the situation is going out of hand and you’re feeling stressed all the time, leave it immediately.
-Relationships are supposed to light up our mood and not otherwise.
+If you think the situation is getting out of hand and you’re feeling stressed all the time, leave it immediately.
+Relationships are supposed to lighten up our mood and not otherwise.

 Related Reading: What Is a Toxic Relationship and Major Types of Toxic Partners